ghcdr/updatehub-docs/docs/updatehub-cloud.md

 Clicking on any product card, you will be taken to the *Product Overview* page.
 In this page you find useful information about the *Product*, as which *Devices* you have deployed on the field, the two last *Packages* sent for that particular *Product* and the *Rollouts* status.

+![overview](../img/dashboard/overview.png)

+!!! info "Information"
 	In case you didn't copy the *Product Unique Identifier Number* in the moment that you create it on the **UpdateHub Cloud** don't worry.
 To get access to this information again you must click on the *Product* icon and the *Unique Identifier Number* will be shown to you.

-![overview](../img/dashboard/overview.png)

 ## Device